St Giles Foundation

 -

-Legacy Focus: The foundation's transition from operating a hospital to grantmaking was driven by a desire to continue serving disabled children "across a far broader spectrum of juvenile diseases and disabilities than ever before"—indicating openness to various approaches within the pediatric disability space.
+Legacy Focus: The foundation's transition from operating a hospital to grantmaking was driven by a desire to continue serving disabled children "across a far broader spectrum of juvenile diseases and disabilities than ever before"—indicating openness to various approaches within the paediatric disability space.

 -